Gone are the days of businesses owning their own software and hardware and keeping it all on premises in data centers.

 Again, a monitoring platform that also gathers end user experience monitoring data is ideal.
 While end user experience monitoring and an IPSLA test are similar, end user experience monitoring can show stats on a hop-by-hop basis.

-With this data in hand – which is automatically translated into the same kind of metric, flow and log data the carrier already understands and utilizes from its monitoring dashboard – the organization can baseline data and proactively alert on it, providing a complete end-to-end view of its network both in the datacenter and the cloud.
+With this data in hand the organization can baseline data and proactively alert on it, providing a complete end-to-end view of its network both in the datacenter and the cloud.

 Best Practice 4

-Integrate Metrics, Flows and Logs for a Complete View
+Integrate Metrics & Flows Data for a Complete View

 When your network lives in a multi-vendor environment, it’s essential that your monitoring platform treat data from different vendors and places equally.

-Transitioning to the cloud is a big step, and your business needs to have the full data picture – integrated metrics, flows and logs – to tell the story of your journey from the datacenter to the cloud.
+Transitioning to the cloud is a big step, and your business needs to have the full data picture – with integrated metrics and flows – to tell the story of your journey from the datacenter to the cloud.

 Get a Holistic View of Your Cloud Deployment